Virtual-Watcher/SOC-Analyst-Walkthrough/Part 2 - Observing Noise.md

 Likewise, if you search through the timeline, you can find where your own payload began next to "NEW_DOCUMENT" or "NEW_PROCESS".

-We will continue by mimicking the actions of an attacker, next time in Part Three - Emulating an Adversary!
+We will continue by mimicking the actions of an attacker, next time in Part 3 - Emulating an Adversary!